ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 In unsupervised learning generative adverserial networks (GANs) can be used to generate realistic pictures.
 The adverserial theme is also powering AlphaGo AlphaZero, reinforcement learning agents that use self-play to blow past human performance.

 Another key trend in machine learning algorithms is the availability of open source tools and literature.
 Companies such as Alphabet or Facebook make many of their machine learning tools all open source and available.
-Almost all of the machine learning literature is published on open platforms such as arXiv.
+Essentially all machine learning literature is published on open platforms such as arXiv.

 While these technology companies share their tools and knowledge, they don't share their data.
 This is because data is the crucial element in producing value from machine learning.
 World-class tools and computing power are not enough to deliver value from machine learning - you need data to make the magic happen.